 The Middle School Program

-Grade 7 Science: Sustainability
+Grade 7 Science: Life Science and Sustainability

 Seventh grade science students are introduced to the study of ecology, the environment, and the human body.
 The year involves investigation of the complex interactions between all types of organisms and their environments.
 Students learn that ecosystems consist of communities of plants, animals, and various microorganisms that are dependent on each other as well as on the non-living parts of the environment.